manhlx3006/token/README.md

 ## Compilation with Buidler
-`yarn compile` to compile contracts for all solidity versions.
+`yarn compile` to compile contracts for all solidity versions or `./compile.sh`

 ## Contract Deployment / Interactions